Intimate speakeasy serving creative cocktails & elevated small plates

 "While plenty of spots call themselves speakeasies these days, Offsuit is the closest we’ve found to the real thing.
 Make your way down the alley and call the phone number on the sign outside the nondescript black door.
 Once inside, you’ll find a cozy candlelit lounge perfect for curling up with a cocktail.
 Note that reservations are required, and there’s a 90-minute time limit for tables: just enough time to sample an Angel’s Envy Manhattan alongside the bar’s tasty snacks." - Molly McDonough

-"Cap off the long weekend with a visit to Leather District cocktail bar Offsuit, which is kicking off an ongoing Boston bar event series with Mijenta Tequila via a late-night cocktail party on Monday.
-Offsuit’s Ryan Polhemus, Spoke Wine Bar’s Katie Weismann, and Birds of Paradise’s Will Isaza have put together a list of six tequila-themed cocktails that they’ll be slinging throughout the night.
-Walk-ins only; black-and-white attire encouraged." - Erika Adams
+"Cap off the long weekend at Offsuit in the Leather District with a late-night cocktail party launching an ongoing Boston bar event series with Mijenta Tequila on Monday, where Ryan Polhemus, Katie Weismann, and Will Isaza will be slinging six tequila-themed cocktails; walk-ins only and black-and-white attire is encouraged." - Erika Adams